Month 2, Day 20, Saturday 8:00 p.m.

 Damien reached out for the handle, trying to open the vault door himself, as if that would change something.
 “What do we do?” he asked, voice tight and cracking with tension.

 Sebastien was silent for a moment as her mind raced.
 ‘We could abort the mission,’ she thought.
 She considered that option seriously for a moment, looking to the window they had just crawled through.
 They had failed the most critical step of the entire operation, and dawdling any longer than necessary could get them caught.
-They had plans in place to flee, and even plans for if they really did get caught, but Sebastien would be in more danger than either Damien or the Gervin sisters, without the inherent protection against the harshest punishments that their bloodline offered them.
+They had plans in place to flee, and even plans for if they really did get caught, but Sebastien would be in far more danger than either Damien or the Gervin sisters, lacking the inherent protection against any punishment that their bloodline offered them.

 Sebastien quickly vetoed that idea as not only ridiculously dangerous, but almost impossible to pull off.
 Even if he’d taken off the ring, just entering the room would send a puff of cold air his way and draw his attention.
 Without somewhere she could hide, even her ward combined with yet another dose of Enkennad’s draught of shadowed concealment would still get her caught immediately.